fibonaccirabbits/structured_data/PITCHME.md

 * Slicing and indexing

 ```
-# a slicing operation allows one to subset string or list
+# a slicing/indexing operation allows one to subset string or list
 # python indexing starts from 0

 mystring = 'Hello world'